-Section 2.
-Agency-Level Goals and Objectives: Select one of the three IMLS Agency-Level Goals with which your project best aligns.
+Section 3.
+Agency-Level Goal and Objectives: Refer to Section A1 of this Notice of Funding Opportunity.
+Select the IMLS agency-level goal that best aligns with your proposed project.
 Once you have selected a goal, then select one associated objective.

-Section 3.
-Grant Program: Select Museums for America.
+Section 4.
+Grant Program: Select Inspire!
+Grants for Small Museums.
 Then select one project category.
-Click here for more information about project categories (Section A2).
+See Section A2 of this Notice of Funding Opportunity for more information about Inspire!
+Grants for Small Museums project categories.